pallets/flask/docs/errorhandling.rst

 .. versionadded:: 1.0

-Some errors are unavoidable because not only you make them.
-Users might enter a wrong password or do something different in a way that you just cannot allow.
-Or a third party service that your site relies on is unreachable while an user tries to do something with it.

-In those cases you might want to show error pages to the user in response.
+You might want to show error pages to the user when an error occurs.
 This can be done by registering error handlers.

 Error handlers are normal :ref:`views` but instead of being registered for